Creating a workspace

 Click Create Workspace to move on to the next step.

-This step is optional; if you do not wish to set a bounding box for the workspace, click Skip to move on to inviting users.
+This step is optional; if you do not wish to set a bounding box for the workspace, click Skip to move on to assigning users.

-• Drawing the bounding box on the map (A).
-Zoom in on the map to near where you wish to locate your workspace, then click on the Draw button ().
-Click on the map and release the mouse to add the first corner of the bounding box, then drag the mouse to create the bounding box.
+- Drawing on the map.
+Zoom in on the map to near where you wish to locate your workspace, then click on the draw button (A).
+Click on the map and release the mouse to add the first corner of the bounding box, then move the mouse to create the bounding box.
+Click to complete the region selection.

-• Specifying coordinates (B).
-Enter the information required in the Area extents fields.
+- Specifying coordinates.
+Enter the information required in the minimum/maximum latitude and longitude fields (B).

-Once you have finished, click Set Bounding Box to start inviting users.
+Once you have finished, click Set bounding box to start assigning users.

 If you want to assign multiple users to your workspace, it is a good idea to group them according to the permission levels you wish them to have.
-Then enter the email addresses, select their permission level and click Assign user.
+Then enter the email addresses and select their permission level.

-If a user you have entered does not belong to your organisation, you will receive an error message.
-If you want to assign someone who is not yet part of your organisation to a workspace and you are not an admin, you need to contact one of your organisation’s admins to do this for you.
-Click on Administrators in the sidebar to see the list of your organisation’s admins.
-Once the new user has been invited to the organisation, you will be able to add them to your workspace.
+If a user you have entered does not belong to your instance, you will receive an error message.
+If you want to assign someone who is not yet part of your instance to a workspace and you are not an admin, you need to contact one of your instance’s admins to do this for you.
+Click on Users in the sidebar to see the list of your instance’s users.
+Admins appear with the role Evo Admin.
+Once the new user has been invited to the organisation, you will be able to assign them to your workspace.